RetroReversing/retroReversing/categories/misc/Magazines.md

-10 | Source Code | Recreate Pang’s evil bouncing balloons in Python 10 | Get into Twine | A beginner’s guide to creating interactive fiction in Twine 10 | Multiplayer detox | Ways to make safer, friendlier multiplayer games 11 | Design Principles |􏰈Defining the difference between theme and design 11 | CityCraft | Finding fantasy in medieval towns and cities 11 | Source Code | Recreate the block smashing action of Breakout 11 | Paper prototyping | How paper and card can help you make better games
+10 | Source Code | Recreate Pang’s evil bouncing balloons in Python 10 | Get into Twine | A beginner’s guide to creating interactive fiction in Twine 10 | Multiplayer detox | Ways to make safer, friendlier multiplayer games 11 | Design Principles | Defining the difference between theme and design 11 | CityCraft | Finding fantasy in medieval towns and cities 11 | Source Code | Recreate the block smashing action of Breakout 11 | Paper prototyping | How paper and card can help you make better games